-and effectively conduct planned burning on their properties, by using a range
+and effectively conduct planned burning on their properties.

-d Burning Pilot Project has developed a range of tools and strategies to assist Tasmania
+d Burning Pilot Project developed a range of tools and strategies to assist Tasmania

 n private landholders with fire management, including the safe and effective use of planned burning.

 The first stage of the project involved a survey of landholder attitudes to and experience with planned burning.
 Over 80 landholders from across the state participated in the survey, giving a broad range of opinions and perspectives.